PranavSriram18/genai_foundations/docs/series/moe.md

 <span class="term">Switch Transformer</span> is an outlier along every dimension in this table, and
 was in many
 ways ahead of its time.
-My sense is that the representational weaknesses of the $k=1$ design tend to outweigh the its systems benefits, leading most SOTA MoEs to use $k \in [2, 8]$.
+My sense is that the representational weaknesses of the $k=1$ design tend to outweigh the its systems benefits, leading most modern MoEs to use $k \in [2, 8]$.
 I wouldn't be surprised if future models actually <span class="idea">raise $k$</span>, and push $s$ by raising $m$ and decreasing expert width $b$, i.e. pursuing finer-grained sparsity rather than just fewer active experts.
 We'll defer a deeper discussion of the representational implications of this